shivaa4445/librarymanagement/README.md

 Deploy the Web Interface (Optional):

     .You can deploy the HTML, CSS, and JavaScript files to a web server like Apache Tomcat (or use a simple local server for testing).
-  .  .Place your HTML files in the appropriate folder (e.g., webapps/ROOT in Tomcat).
+    .Place your HTML files in the appropriate folder (e.g., webapps/ROOT in Tomcat).
 Open the Web Interface:

   Launch the web application by opening a web browser and navigating to http://localhost:8080/ or your configured web server URL.
 3. Accessing the Application
     .Frontend: If you have set up a front-end interface using HTML, CSS, and JavaScript, the system's main pages (like the homepage, login page, and book management page) can be accessed via the web browser.

     .Backend: The backend logic handles requests from the frontend, interacts with the database, and performs operations like adding books, checking out books, and managing user data.

-this is the process hor to run the code of our ** Library Lanagement System using java and database**
+This is the process how to run the code of our ** Library Lanagement System using java and database**